 I have gone over this one hundred times, it seems.

-“She has a fight with Blake.”
+“She had a fight with Blake.”

-“Untrue.”I push down the defensive feeling that rises in my chest.
+“Not...exactly.”I push down the defensive feeling that rises in my chest.
 Now isn’t the time.
 Garcia doesn't look surprised at my response, and why would she?
 I've made my feelings on the matter abundantly clear before.

 Garcia watches the emotions play over my face as though studying them for a tell.
 I don't give her any, at least I don't think I do.
 I'm not very sure of how I come off to strangers, and what I do know about my effect on others isn't that promising.
 I don't understand sometimes.
 I don't know what to do.